jubako/jubako/spec/directory.rst

 At parsing the index header, it is what allow implementation where the variant definitions start and stop.
 When parsing the entry, this key allow implementation to know which variant to use.

-If there is only one variant, the ``variantCount`` is 1 and the variantId key SHOULD be omited.
+If there is only one variant, the ``variantCount`` is 1 and the variantId key SHOULD be omitted.
 If a variant identifier is present, ``entrySize`` and ``keyCount`` MUST integrate it.

 All variants MUST have the same time.
 (Use padding if not)